electron/electron/docs/api/app.md

 usually happens when the user has closed all of the application's windows and then clicks on the application's dock icon.

+### Event: activated-with-open-windows _OS X_

+Emitted when the application is activated while there are open windows, which usually happens when clicks on the applications's dock icon.

 ### Event: 'browser-window-blur'

 Returns: